jdiejim/pokedex-blog/README.md

 ```

-Next, import the sprites image at the top of the file.
+Then, import the sprites image at the top of the file.

 ```javascript